- CI 344

 Nova Southeastern University

 B.S., Psychology, English

-Bontempo, A. C. (accepted manuscript).
+Bontempo, A. C. (2022).
 The effect of personalized invalidation of symptoms by healthcare providers on patient depression: The mediating role of self-esteem.
-Patient Education and Counseling.
+Patient Education & Counseling, 105, 1598-1603.

 Awards & Recognitions

 Louis Bevier Dissertation Fellowship, awarded by the Rutgers University Louis Bevier Committee.

 ICCH 2019 Humanities and Social Sciences Scholarship Award, Academy of Communication in Healthcare (2019).

 Outstanding Continuing Doctoral Student in Communication, School of Communication & Information, Rutgers University (2019).

 Outstanding Student, Master of Communication and Information Studies (MCIS), School of Communication & Information, Rutgers University (2017).